DannyBen/victor-book/src/key-concepts/css.md

 CSS gets a special treatment in Victor, with these goals in mind:

 1. Provide a DSL-like syntax for CSS rules.
-2. Handle CSS separately, in order to allow merging CSS rules from multiple SVG images into one.
+2. Handle CSS separately, in order to allow merging CSS from multiple SVG images.

-`Victor::SVG` has a `css` property, which can contain either a Hash or a String:
+`Victor::SVG` has a `#css` property, which can contain either a Hash or a String:

 ```ruby
 svg = Victor::SVG.new